Type-One-Technologies/policies/privacy/index.md

 - If we get an informal request from any person, organisation, or entity, we do not assist.
 If you are an account owner who wants to export data from their accounts, you can do so directly.
 Please contact our support team for instructions
 - If we are audited by HMRC or other tax authority, we may be required to share billing-related information.
 If that happens, we only share the bare minimum needed such as billing addresses and tax exemption information.

-Finally, if Type one Technologies Ltd is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.
+Finally, if Type One Technologies Ltd is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

 ## Your rights with respect to your information